Dreambound

 htba_Medical Sonographer_in_Illinios

-A Diagnostic Medical Sonographer, also known as an ultrasound technician, is a healthcare professional who uses specialized equipment to create images of patients' internal organs, tissues, and blood flow.
-They work closely with physicians to help diagnose and monitor various medical conditions.
+• A Diagnostic Medical Sonographer, also known as an ultrasound technician, uses specialized equipment to create images of internal body structures for medical diagnosis.

 Article continues after recommendations